Consumer Confidence and Trust

 Are cosmetics safe?

-At the point that the UK leaves the EU, nothing will change in terms of the safety of cosmetic and personal care products.
-The regulation will be aligned to the same strict EU rules and importantly the animal testing bans on ingredients and products will remain firmly in place.
-For more information about the effects of Brexit, see our dedicated section.
+While the UK has left the EU, nothing has changed in terms of the safety of cosmetic and personal care products.
+The UK regulation is aligned to strict EU rules and importantly the animal testing bans on ingredients and products have remained firmly in place.

 In spite of this, there are still many false allegations levelled against cosmetics manufacturers, accusing them of selling unsafe products and using harmful ingredients.
 These allegations are just that, false.
 They can be a way to persuade people to buy another range of products, rather than necessarily acting in the interests of your health.